All Episodes

 Yeah, but we never hear the fact that's more quantitatively accurate that weather systems actually keep the earth habitably cool.

-Then you have scientists like yourself who don't buy into it at all.
+Then you have scientists like yourself who don't buy into it at all, but yet we're told a consensus of the world scientists believe X.

-This there is not science here that has confirmed any of this.
+There is not science here that has confirmed any of this.

-Well, that's that's absolutely true.
+Well, that's absolutely true.

 I mean, scientific truth isn't determined by a vote.

-And you know, you know, back then they were known as nitwits, and now they're known as Nobel Prize winners in 2005.
+And, you know, back then they were known as nitwits, and now they're known as Nobel Prize winners in 2005.

 So there's an example.